Reviewed and updated on Nov. 11, 2019

 Those affected veterans need to file an amended tax return using to claim a disability severance payment-related credit or tax refund for the prior erroneously taxed payments.

-Elsewhere in the tax code, there are several provisions that apply to veterans and current members of the military.
+Elsewhere in the tax code, there are several provisions that apply to — and bills aimed at helping — veterans, current members of the military and their families.
 They include:

 - Donate directly to veterans' charities